clolsonus/covid-19/README.md

 ## May 16, 2020

-Notice that Brazil is the a country that is still accelerating the wrong way (and they have a president that really doesn't think covid is a big deal.)
+Notice that Brazil is still accelerating the wrong way (and they have a president that really doesn't think covid is a big deal.)

 ![poly](figures/20200516.png?raw=true "16 May, 2020")